nukeduke19/spotify_expo_clone/README.md

 - `Album Categories` - Song Sorted according to Album categories.

-- `Albums` - Contains collection of popular albums by Global artists like Dua Lipa,The Weekend,Shwan Mendes.
+- `Albums` - Contains collection of popular albums by Global artists like Dua Lipa,The Weeknd,Shawn Mendes.

 - `Navigation` - Using React Navigation and Stack Navigator.